-What are device Health Services?
+What are Device Health Services?

 Device health services (DHS) is a set of APIs that allow you to query the health and status of devices in your organization.
 You can use the DHS to monitor your devices’ state, receive alerts when a device encounters an error, and troubleshoot issues.